 The First Demandment

-He dispenses His advice with the intention of his words being obeyed.
-It’s up to you to determine how much heed you want to pay to His Word, but He offers them with love and the best of intentions and knows how you’re going to decide on His Demandments anyway.
-Good luck to all of you in 2016.
+He dispenses His fantasy football tips & advice with the intention of His fantasy football rules being obeyed.
+It’s up to you to determine how much heed you want to pay to Him, but He offers them with love and the best of intentions.
+He is aware that err is human, so He already knows how you’re going to decide on His Demandments anyway.
+Good luck to all of you in the Year of Our Lord 2017.
 He has smiled upon you.
 Now it’s up to you to determine how much value you give to His gospel.